 “The James Lawson Institute was an amazing experience that gave me the opportunity to learn invaluable life lessons about movement building and organizing while connecting me with a community and mentors who have supported me in countless ways.”

 Katrina L. Rogers

 “At the James Lawson Institute I learned how to be an Upstander as the strategic nonviolent campaign of the many rather than as the isolated act of one moral individual.
 To be an Upstander is to act with moral courage to resist those who seek to demonize or diminish others based on their faith, race, gender, orientation, or birthplace.”

 Presenters and faculty teaching Dr. Lawsons methods of nonviolent resistance

-Past presenters and scholars such as Cynthia Boaz, Philippe Duhamel, Jack Duvall, Paulina Gonzalez, Tom Hastings, Mary King, and Hardy Merriman along with the Reverend Dr Lawson himself, and other contributors have been working over the last few months to bring the new iteration of the institute to life.
+Past presenters and scholars such as Cynthia Boaz, Philippe Duhamel, Jack Duvall, Paulina Gonzalez, Tom Hastings, Mary King, and Hardy Merriman along with the Reverend Dr Lawson himself, and other contributors have been working for over a year to bring the new iteration of the institute to life.
 Daniel Wayne Lee (JLIer 2014) is also part of the planning group.
 We’d also like to acknowledge our 501c3 sponsor the Liberty Hill Foundation, our advisory partner the International Center on Nonviolent Conflict and our financial sponsors the Nathan Cummings Foundation, Open Society Foundation, and the Stewart Mott Foundation.